-Dental Implants in Ponte Vedra Beach, FL Transform Your Smile
+Dental Implants in Ponte Vedra Beach Transform Your Smile

 For many years, the only ways to replace missing teeth were dentures or bridges.
 Now, qualified dental professionals have the ability to perform implant procedures.
 Dr. Harth and Dr. Townsend are uniquely qualified to treat the residents of Ponte Vedra Beach and the surrounding communities with dental implants, having completed hundreds of hours of post-graduate education in the placement and restoration of implants.
 They have completed hundreds of cases for many satisfied patients.
 They have studied under some of the finest teachers in dentistry, including Carl Misch, Frank Spear, and Peter Dawson.